Dates available late Nov.-early April *book well in advance, last minute requests welcome no guarantee

 - GST 5% tax

 - Personal ski touring boots, skis, skins or snow board set up

 - personal avalanche safety equipment *SMG rentals available $25/day for beacon ($15), shovel ($5) & probe ($5)

 - Transportation to touring location

-- lift fee if applicable, one way Whitewater fee is $20, Red Mtn half day fare
+- lift fee if applicable, one way Whitewater fee is $21 plus tax, Red Mtn half day fare

 - Trip cancellation, adventure travel insurance, medical insurance

 Where can I rent Ski touring and safety equipment?

 Summit Mountain Guides has a limited amount of winter safety equipment available for rental.
 Contact us for availability.
 Here are a few outdoor stores in Nelson that supply good service and quality outdoor equipment and gear rental, please ensure you rent gear well in advance.

 Which should you use?
 If you are a downhill skier then you should use Alpine Touring gear.
 Only if you are already an advanced Telemark skier or Snowboarder should you bring Telemark or Split Board gear.
 All types of gear can be rented in Nelson prior to your day trip.
 There are three types of backcountry systems you can use: